firepress-org/assets_barbershop_demo/51_post_and_page/style-guide.md

 ## Footnotes

 This is very practical to reference something in your content [^1].
-Most poeple use it when they have a lot of references in their content [^2].
+Most people use it when they have a lot of references in their content [^2].

 [^1]: https://en.wikipedia.org/wiki/Nelson_Mandela
 [^2]: https://en.wikipedia.org/wiki/Content